meyernc3/STA-309-Exam/README.md

 ## **Summary of Insights**

-This project highlights that **Oasis’s success wasn’t based on feel-good lyrics or polished production** — it was built on **raw emotional energy, conviction, and cultural relevance**.
+This project highlights that **Oasis’s success wasn’t based on feel-good lyrics or polished production** , rather it was built on **raw emotional energy, conviction, and cultural relevance**.

-Their first two albums (*Definitely Maybe* and *Morning Glory*) are filled with honest, emotionally dense lyrics — often negative in tone — yet they achieved massive commercial and critical success.
+Their first two albums (*Definitely Maybe* and *Morning Glory*) are filled with honest, emotionally dense lyrics and often negative in tone, yet they achieved massive commercial and critical success.
 This suggests that fans connected deeply with the **vulnerability**, not necessarily the **optimism**.

 By contrast, their later work (*Dig Out Your Soul*) shows a stylistic shift: longer songs, more abstract language, and a wider emotional range.
-But these changes didn’t correspond to increased popularity — reinforcing the **unique cultural moment** captured by their debut era.
+But these changes didn’t correspond to increased popularity reinforcing the **unique cultural moment** captured by their debut era.